 What a fun poem of darkness and madness.
-Maybe those should go together, but I do find this tale of a midnight dreary has high engagement, in spite of the length and language.
+Maybe those should not go together, but I do find this tale of a midnight dreary has high engagement, in spite of the length and language.
 There are a lot of activities to do with “The Raven” by Edgar Allan Poe to help students dig into the text.

 Activities for the Raven:

 Prepare for the poem by defining challenging words and allusions first.
 One great way to do this is to create a list of vocab terms and phrases in order of the text for students to refer to while they are reading.
 Like a make-your-own annotated version.

 Guiding students with reading and inference questions is a useful way to make sure they are engaged and processing.
 Good questions can also help draw their attention to certain parts of the poem to review and think about.